-Please note that the Technical Indicators and Fundamental Factors indicated below will change during the day as the market fluctuates.
+Please note the Technical Indicators and Fundamental Factors listed below will fluctuate as market prices change.

 - 100% Technical buy signals

 - Above its 20, 50 and 100 day moving averages